-Monica Caseres interviews all prospective clients in a professional and caring manner, and she assists the attorneys in providing reliable legal services.
+Monica Caseres has provided years of passionate advocacy and service to BAPC’s client, and she serves as Ms. Bergman’s “right hand” teammate.
+Ms. Caseres is the supervisor of paralegals and experienced parent advocate, as well as the general “go to” person in the office.
+Ms. Caseres interviews all prospective clients in a professional and caring manner, and she assists the BAPC team in providing reliable legal services.
 Ms. Caseres approaches each client with the goal of exceeding expectations and accomplishing their unique goals.
 She earned her paralegal certificate from ICDC College.
-Her experience as a legal assistant and her background in banking and customer service make her a perfect fit for a firm dedicated to advocating for and helping business clients and the families behind them.
+Her background in advocacy, legal services and management make her a perfect fit for a firm dedicated to advocating for and helping clients with disabilities and the families behind them.